jlevy/the-art-of-command-line/README.md

 ## Processing files and data

 - To locate a file by name in the current directory, `find . -iname '*something*'` (or similar).
-To find a file anywhere by name, use `locate something` (but bear in mind `updatedb` my not have indexed recently created files).
+To find a file anywhere by name, use `locate something` (but bear in mind `updatedb` may not have indexed recently created files).

 - For general searching through source or data files (more advanced than `grep -r`), use [`ag`](https://github.com/ggreer/the_silver_searcher).